-One of the places I was most eager to revisit on our recent Enrichment Voyage was Lisbon, thanks to an amazing two weeks SVV and I spent in Portugal in 2006.
+One of the stops I was most eager about on our recent Semester at Sea cruise was our one day in Lisbon, thanks to an amazing two weeks SVV and I spent in Portugal in 2006.
 I sort of can’t believe it took me the better part of a decade to get back!

 And while it was hardly the same—nothing ever is, is it?—it’s still an architecturally fascinating city nonetheless.

 Some things you need to know about Lisbon: